|Suet: Fun-to-Make Bird Food for Winter|

 My grandson enjoyed painting a soda liter bottle.
 I forgot to tell him the bottle would hang upside down.
 But we decided that was the way the birds would want it.
 Now they can enjoy Brody's painting while they sit in the tree or fly above it.
 I used an Exacto knife to cut two small holes opposite each other in the "top" and pushed a wire through for hanging.
 Then I cut two holes about one-fourth above the bottom of the bottle and Brody poked a stick through.
 One-half inch above those holes are small holes that a bird can put his beak into to get the birdseed.
 You could also use an electric drill to cut the holes - but being a former kindergarten teacher, I find Exacto knives have a lot of uses and aren't as dangerous as some of my husband's tools.

 Children love smearing peanut butter on a pine cone then rolling it in bird seed.
 When I taught school, it was a favorite activity for students, probably because they enjoyed the rolling, sensory motion of putting the seeds on.
 More than a few fingers put that peanut butter in their mouths.
 Vegetable shortening could be used instead of peanut products if allergies are an issue.
 Tie a piece of yarn, string or wire around the tip of the cone and hang it from a tree near a branch.
-I buy 50 pound bags of chicken scratch at the feed store and the birds, chickens and guineas all enjoy it.
+I buy 50 pound bags of chicken or hen scratch at the feed store (about $12.00) and the birds, chickens and guineas all enjoy it.
+Add unshelled sunflower seeds and peanuts to attract cardinals and blueyjays.
+The birds also enjoy safflower seeds but they are more expensive.

 We made a bird Suet mixture.
 Suet is raw beef or mutton fat.
 Due to its high energy content, suet is used by cold weather explorers to supplement the high daily energy requirement needed to travel in such climates.
 For bird food, it is all right to substitute lard or peanut butter.
 This recipe was found on Fun Food and Facts.
 I halved the recipe and it made the tray of fat "cookies" above.
 You can find more household bird food recipes and a chart of the birds that are attracted to certain foods on Home for Wild Birds as well as how to upcycle a milk jug to make a bird feeder.